 The SBC is also working to reduce the stigma associated with pedophilia, since stigma is one of the main reasons that people with mental illness don't seek the help they need.
 To help prevent child sexual abuse, society needs to work together to reduce this stigma and create an environment where people with a sexual interest in children feel comfortable seeking treatment for this issue.

 Treatment in the SBC is based on the belief that pedophilia is a sexual interest (not a sexual orientation) and that sexual interests can be changed.
 This means that people with pedophilia can receive treatment to help re-direct their sexual interests away from children, and toward consenting adults.
-You can read more about changing sexual interests on our Myths & Realities page.
+You can read more about changing sexual interests on our Myths & Realities page or in Dr. Fedoroff's recent book.

 Our treatment model includes aspects of Cognitive Behavioural Therapy (CBT), but we also rely heavily on the Good Lives Model (GLM) of treatment.
 Although the GLM was designed for offender rehabilitation, many of the basic principles can also be applied to people with pedophilia who have never offended.
 A brief summary of the GLM is available here.